linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 The bank discount method for computing yields has a long tradition, but it is flawed for at least two reasons.
 First, it assumes that the year has only 360 days.
 Second, it computes the yield as a fraction of par value rather than of the price the investor paid to acquire the bill.
 An investor who buys the bill for the ask price and holds it until maturity will see that investment grow over 127 days by a multiple of 10,000 / \9,998.41 = 1.000159, for a gain of .0159\%.
 Annualizing this gain using a 365-day year results in a yield of .0159\% \times 365/127 = .0457\%, which aside from minor rounding error, is the value reported in the last column under "ASKED YIELD."
 This last value is called the Treasury-bill's bond-equivalent yield.

-# Certificates of Deposit
+##### Certificates of Deposit

 A certificate of deposit, or CD, is a time deposit with a bank.
 Time deposits (in contrast to "demand deposits" or checking accounts) may not be withdrawn on demand.
 The bank pays interest and principal to the depositor only at maturity.
 CDs issued in denominations greater than \$100,000 are usually negotiable, however; that is, they can be sold to another investor if the owner needs to cash in the certificate before it matures.
 Short-term CDs are highly marketable, although the market significantly thins out for maturities of three months or more.
-CDs are treated as bank deposits by the Federal Deposit Insurance Corporation, so they are insured for up to\$ 250,000 in the event of a bank insolvency.
+CDs are treated as bank deposits by the Federal Deposit Insurance Corporation, so they are insured for up to \$250,000 in the event of a bank insolvency.

-# Commercial Paper
+##### Commercial Paper

 Large, well-known companies often issue their own short-term unsecured debt notes rather than borrow directly from banks.
 These notes are called commercial paper.
 Very often, commercial paper is backed by a bank line of credit, which gives the borrower access to cash that can be used (if needed) to pay off the paper at maturity.